-A heart attack is an emergency, but the condition that causes it usually takes years to develop.
+A heart attack, also known as acute myocardial infarction, or AMI, is an emergency, but the condition that causes it usually takes years to develop.
 Over time, fatty substances collect on the walls of the heart's arteries.
 As these arteries become narrower, it's more likely that one will become fully clogged, causing a heart attack.

 1. Call 911 NOW!

 Call 911 for emergency medical services.
 Immediate medical care may keep the heart from stopping and may help minimize damage to the heart muscle.

 2. Keep the Victim Calm

 Convince the victim to stop all activities.